Therapeutic H2S Delivery:

 Hydrogen sulfide (H2S) is known primarily as a foul-smelling, toxic pollutant.
-However, recent evidence shows that H2S is a vital biological signaling gas, produced endogenously via enzymatic conversion of cysteine.
-Along with carbon monoxide and nitric oxide, H2S is the third member of the class of signaling gases known as gasotransmitters.
-As an endogenously produced signaling molecule, H2S is of interest as a therapeutic in a wide variety of disease and conditions.
-The majority of biological studies on H2S have been carried out with systemically administered small molecule H2S donors, which have little tissue specificity and the potential for off-target effects.
-As a result, delivering H2S to a desired site of action at therapeutic dosages remains difficult.
-To this end we focus on the development of new small molecules, polymers, and gels for targeted and localized H2S delivery.
+However, H2S is also a vital biological signaling gas, produced endogenously via enzymatic conversion of cysteine.
+Along with carbon monoxide (CO) and nitric oxide (NO), H2S is recognized as the third member of the class of signaling gases known as gasotransmitters.
+The physiological roles of H2S are still being discovered, and it is of interest as a therapeutic in a wide variety of disease and conditions.
+However, the majority of biological studies on H2S have been carried out with systemically administered small molecule H2S donors, primarily Na2S and NaHS, which have little tissue specificity and the potential for off-target effects.
+As a result, delivering H2S to a desired site of action at therapeutic dosages remains difficult, and new methods to control the dosage, rate, location, and timing of H2S delivery are needed (Figure 1).